Venus, Adonis and Cupid: Composition

-The background of the painting is hard to distinguish due to the contrasts between the figures and the background.
-The figures are the primary focus and pop out of the scene.
-This use of contrast is a typical stylistic convention of the Baroque era.
+The figures are the primary focus and dominate the scene.
 The background is very detailed, depicting trees, leaves, a small creek, rocks and what appears to be ancient Roman ruins in the top right corner.
-The ruins seem to be broken columns alluding to past, there is water along the bottom of the columns which show a clear reflection of the sky.
-The top left and right corners show openings from the forest giving us more of a view as well as depth perception for the piece.
-Adonis’ right leg looks to be fading into the background and the brushstrokes are looser and the colors are darker.
-His Sandals are gold and have finite details.
+The water along the bottom of the columns reflects the sky.
+The top left and right corners show openings from the forest giving more of a view as well as depth.
 There are two doves underneath Venus, a symbol for love.
 The left dove is drinking out of the creek that runs underneath them.
-Adonis has three hunting dogs, although the third dog is partly cut off, which illustrates that the scene is much bigger than portrayed, the scene is just a snapshot of the whole.
+Adonis has three hunting dogs, although the third dog is partly cut off, which illustrates that the scene is much bigger than portrayed.